davidbau/seedrandom/README.md

 * Version 2.2 alters non-crypto autoseeding to sweep up entropy from plugins.
 * Version 2.3 adds support for "new", module loading, and a null seed arg.
 * Version 2.3.1 adds a build environment, module packaging, and tests.
-* Version 2.3.3 fixes bugs on IE8, and switches to MIT license.
+* Version 2.3.4 fixes bugs on IE8, and switches to MIT license.
-* Version 2.3.4 fixes documentation to contain the MIT license.
-* Version 2.3.5 adds a readable options object argument.
+* Version 2.3.6 adds a readable options object argument.

 The standard ARC4 key scheduler cycles short keys, which means that seedrandom('ab') is equivalent to seedrandom('abab') and 'ababab'.